acviana/vercel-nextjs-blog/pages/posts/2024-08-23-weekly-update.md

 I wrapped up the proof I was working on last week which asks you to show that the [harmonic series](https://en.wikipedia.org/wiki/Harmonic_series_(mathematics)), summed up to $1/2^n \geq 1 + n/2$.
 This in effect shows that the Harmonic series is unbounded.
 I got reasonably close to the solution on my own but was missing the final technique to complete the proof.
 Once I read the answer I got it, but I spent a little more time with the proof until I felt like the missing technique was a logical conclusion and not a flash of insight.
 This problem in particular, because it's about proving a bound, is a nice set up for the theory of calculus chapters which make up the last 3rd of the book.
 If you're interested, I was able to eventually nudge ChatGPT to the [correct proof](https://chatgpt.com/share/2913baf6-1b56-445d-bcd2-58ce6ede57fd).

 The other bit of math study I did was wrap up my notes and a few of the problems from Wasserman's "[All of Statistics](https://www.amazon.com/All-Statistics-Statistical-Inference-Springer/dp/1441923225)".
-This included finishing up a proof on the continuity of probabilities (again, ChatGPT can walk you through it).
-TODO Working through this book feels like a bit more of a grind.
+This included finishing up a proof on the continuity of probabilities (again, ChatGPT can walk you through [the proof](https://chatgpt.com/share/6a0590d6-edb5-473c-bf7f-3dd0348d1995)).
+Working through this book feels like a bit more of a grind.
 I'm not sure if it's the subject matter or the book but I'm on the fence on if I'm going to continue working on this right now.

 ## Programming